Charitable Solicitation Registration Information

 Any organization that solicits contributions for charitable purposes and does not qualify for exemption.

-- Exempt from Full Requirements (paper application) OR
+- Exempt from Full Requirements (online only)

 Any organization may claim exemption from the financial requirements and filing fees by qualifying for one of the following exemptions: